While the last thing a college student may want to do is work during the school year, there are plenty of benefits of doing so.

 Qualifications: Varies by job

 Working in the summer is a great way to gain experience, add to your resume, network, and possibly even spend time at a company that you'd potentially like to work at one day.
-Want to design roller coasters for Six Flags one day?
-You’ll most likely end up getting the job versus someone has never worked for the company.

 Like this post?
 Pin it!

 Do you work in the summer as a college student?